 To achieve data lifecycle management and process flexibility, the recommended technology is a metadata repository (MDR) that supports the implementation of standards and their use to develop and manage operational and study level metadata.
 Ideally it will have a flexible metamodel definition framework that easily accommodates new metadata standards, and a standards governance process that facilitates impact analysis and inheritance of changes.

 SOA Software’s Semantics Manager is built upon an industry-leading repository and governance platform.
-It enables SDOs to develop, obtain and incorporate reviewer input, manage, and distribute standards more efficiently.
-It also helps industry to implement standards faster and more effectively while automating and improving business processes.
-Semantics Manager is like a virtual hub for data within your enterprise.
-It helps users to define, find, understand, use, and exchange data.
+It enables SDOs to develop, obtain and incorporate reviewer input, manage, and distribute metadata standards more efficiently, and helps industry to implement standards faster and more effectively while automating and improving business processes.

 Semantics Manager has been chosen by the Clinical Data Interchange Standards Consortium (CDISC) to power its Shared Health And Clinical Research Electronic (SHARE) Library project.
 CDISC SHARE will provide a global electronic repository for developing, integrating and accessing CDISC metadata standards for clinical research in electronic format.